MaoZiming/papers/9-misc/questions.md

     * Unix achieves isolation primarily through process boundaries.
 Each process operates in its own address space, preventing direct access to another process's memory, which helps ensure reliability and security.
 Unix has cgroup and namespace.
 Bug in device driver code might bring down the whole kernel
   * **Microkernel**:
     * Flexibility: kernel only keeps IPC, scheduling, and virtual memory.
 Services like (FS and different processes) communicate to the microkernel through IPC.
-    * Bug in dievice driver might not bring down the whole kernel.
+    * Bug in device driver might not bring down the whole kernel.
   * **Exokernel**:
     * Exposing hardware resources directly to applications.
 Applications use libOSes.
     * Same isolation property as microkernel.